What is my IP address?

 That is why many use a VPN service to be protected from logging by the Internet provider or to use the Internet with an IP address that cannot be directly traced back to you.

-The currently used IP address also contains data about the current location and other relevant data that tell more about you.
+The currently used IP address, which you can check in our IP-test tool, also contains data about the current location and other relevant data that tell more about you.
 In our IP test, you can see what others know about you.